iamlemec/gum.js/docs/gen/prompt.md

 function lingrid(xlim: range, ylim: range, N: number): number[][];
 function interpolateHex(c1: string, c2: string, alpha: number): string;
 ```

-These are the constructors used to create the various types of `Element` objects that can be used in the library.
+Next are the constructors used to create the various types of `Element` objects that can be used in the library.
 For convenience, one does not have to use the `new` keyword, you can simply call them as functions, but they are functions that return the specified object of the same name.
 The two most important types of elements are `Element`, which represents a single element and `Group`, which represents a container that can hold multiple elements.
 All other elements are derived from one or both of these.
 ```typescript
 function Element(tag: string, unary: boolean, args?: {aspect: number}): Element;
 function Container(children: child[], args?: {tag: string, clip: boolean, coord: rect}): Container;